 The Joys of Hardware Acceleration

 Before hardware acceleration, this algorithm was running at between two and three frames per second on the Jetson board.
 With hardware acceleration, it now runs at over ten frames per second, and it is now limited by how quickly frames from the camera can be captured and decoded.
 This equates to about a five times speedup overall.
 It is even greater if you only consider the image processing phase.
+Writing computer vision systems seems very intimidating at first, however there is very good library support so many types of problems can be solved easily with only a little research and experimentation.

 Note: This is a series of articles in which we document our attempt to build an autonomous drone for the Sparkfun AVC.
 The previous post is here.